Wuadin/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7. It is a good file that cuts iron without making a noise
 8. Save current state of directory
 9. Duplicate last line - Write a script that duplicates the last line of the file iacta
+10. No more javascript - Write a script that deletes all the regular files with a .js extension